Poetry Prize Rules

 • The judges, the organisers, their friends and family are not allowed to enter the competition

-• Up to 10 short-listed poets will be invited to a half-day writing workshop on 14th May 2023 at the Lili Centre in Lucerne, where they will be taught by the prize judge
+• Up to 10 poetry finalists will be invited to a half-day writing workshop on 25th May May 2025 at the Lili Centre in Lucerne, where they will be taught by the prize judge

-• There will be a Reception following the workshop for the short-listed poets and a guest
+• There will be a Reception following the workshop for the poetry finalist and a guest

 • By entering the prize you allow us to use any photos of the workshop, reception or prize giving on our website and communications materials